Manghud: Military unit of the Mongols

 The mangudai or mungadai were military units of the Mongol Empire, but sources differ wildly in their descriptions.
 One source states that references to Mongol light cavalry "suicide troops" date back to the 13th century.

 However, a United States Army author believes that Mangudai was the name of a 13th-century Mongol warlord who created an arduous selection process to test potential leaders.
 The term is used by element of the United States Army as a name for multi-day tests of Soldiers' endurance and warrior skills.

+Edigu’s Legacy

+Edigu (also Edigü, Edigey, Eðivkäy or Edege Mangit; 1352–1419) was a Turco-Mongol emir of the White Horde who founded a new political entity, which came to be known as the Nogai Horde.
+He was the leader of the eastern begs and became a dominant figure in the Golden Horde by the end of the 14th century.Edigu was from the Manghit tribe, the son of Kutlukiya (Kuttykiya), a Turco-Mongol noble,who managed to unite all of Jochi's lands under his rule.

 Nogai Horde

 Some of the Manghuds assimilated into Turkic people and these Manghuds became Manghit (Mangit) tribe of the Turks.
 The Nogais protected the northern borders of Astrakhan and Crimean khanates, and through organized raids to the northern steppes prevented Russian and Lithuanian settlements.
 Many Nogais joined the service of Crimean khan.
 Settling there, they contributed to the formation of the Crimean Tatars.
 However, Nogais were not only good soldiers, they also had considerable agricultural skills.
 Their basic social unit was the semi-autonomous 'ulus' or band.
 But Nogais were proud of their nomadic traditions and independence, which they considered superior to settled agricultural life.

 At the beginning of the 17th century, the Kalmyks or the Oirats, migrated from the steppes of southern Siberia on the banks of the Irtysh River to the Lower Volga region about 1630.
 The Kalmyks expelled the Nogais who fled to the plains of northern Caucasus and to the Crimea under the Ottoman Empire.
 A few part of them joined to Kazakh Khanate as part of Little jüz.